ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 ![screenshot](https://i.imgur.com/McKrRYW.png)
 ![screenshot](https://i.imgur.com/2fOhV13.png)

-This repository will be upgraded to NiloToonURP(Lite) in the future when it is ready to be released to the public, there is no ETA.
+This repository will be upgraded to NiloToonURP(Lite) in the future when it is ready for public release, there is no ETA.

 -If your company needs the "latest source code + one to one support + example project setup + full document + commercial license" of NiloToonURP(Lite) for your URP project, please contact: nilotoon@gmail.com